A Tangerine Savings Account features on every list of the best high interest savings accounts in Canada for good reasons.

 Similar to the other accounts, it does not have a monthly account fee, however, its standard interest rate is a bit lower at 0.10%.

 Some of the benefits you can expect when you open a Tangerine savings account include:

-- Compared to the rates offered by big banks (e.g. TD, RBC, CIBC, and BMO), a Tangerine savings account generally offers a slightly better interest rate (such as 0.10% vs. 0.05%).
+- Compared to the rates offered by big banks (e.g. TD, RBC, CIBC, and BMO), a Tangerine savings account generally offers a fairly similar interest rate.